anantSinghCross/boston-housing-price-prediction/README.md

-# boston-housing-price-prediction
+# Boston Housing Price Prediction
-Predict house prices using Neural Networks (keras)
+Predict house prices using Neural Networks (keras).
+***
+Project will be completed within a few days.